TheLogicMaster/Netwave-Camera/README.md

 This is ideal for getting a little more life out of some perfectly good, though probably insecure IP cameras.
-Using a combination of Home Assistant and MotionEye, you can get fully automated Pan-Tilt IP cameras up and working with a beautiful and modern web interface and fully integrated with your existing home automation system.
+Using a combination of Home Assistant and MotionEye, you can get fully automated Pan-Tilt IP cameras up and working securely with a beautiful and modern web interface and fully integrated with your existing home automation system.

 ## Background